Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Background and Related Work

 \section{Background and Related Work}

-\paragraph{VL Decoders} Decoder VLMs gained popularity only after encoder architectures, namely after the appearance of powerful LLM decoders such as GPT-3 \citep{brown2020language} and their open source variants such as GPT-J \citep{gptj} -- which also proliferated only after LM encoders, as visualised in Figure \ref{fig:evol-tree-encoder-decoders}.
-Currently, there is a diverse array of decoder VLMs, including Frozen \citep{frozen}, MAGMA \citep{eichenberg-etal-2022-magma}, Flamingo \citep{alayrac2022flamingo}, OpenFlamingo \citep{awadalla2023openflamingo}, LLaVA \citep{liu2024visual-llava1}, LLaVA-NeXT \citep{liu2024llavanext-llava1.6}, among others.
-They differ in design details and training data, but they all share the basic structure:
+\paragraph{VL Decoders} Decoder VLMs gained popularity only after encoder architectures, namely after the appearance of powerful LLM decoders such as GPT-3 \citep{brown2020language} and their open source variants, e.g., GPT-J \citep{gptj} -- which also proliferated only after LM encoders (cf. Fig.~\ref{fig:evol-tree-encoder-decoders}).
+Currently, there is a diverse array of decoder VLMs, including Frozen \citep{frozen}, MAGMA \citep{eichenberg-etal-2022-magma}, Flamingo \citep{alayrac2022flamingo}, OpenFlamingo \citep{awadalla2023openflamingo}, LLaVA \citep{liu2024visual-llava1}, LLaVA-NeXT \citep{liu2024llavanext-llava1.6}.
+They differ in design details and training data, but they all share a common basic structure:

-A key component of the decoder VLM is an \textit{autoregressive LLM} (including its trained weights) -- which explains why VL decoders emerged only after the development of effective LLM decoders.
-An aspect of the multimodal challenge involves adapting the LLM to accept images as input, because once it does, the attention mechanism facilitates the \emph{multimodal fusion} by mixing information both within and between modalities.
-To this end, a \textit{visual encoder} extracts semantic information from the image, and an \textit{image prefix} encodes it into a sequence of vectors.
-These image embeddings are then prepended to the text embeddings and processed by the LLM decoder.
-A remaining multimodal challenge is enabling the LLM to effectively interpret image tokens.
-This can be accomplished either by jointly training the VLM and the LLM on image captioning or multimodal instruction data, or by keeping the LLM frozen and training only the image encoder and \textit{adapter layers} \citep{houlsby2019parameter} for the LLM.
+A key component of the decoder VLM is an \textit{autoregressive LLM} (including its trained weights).
+The training challenge is to adapt the LLM to accept images as input, because once it does, the attention mechanism facilitates the multimodal fusion by mixing information both within and between modalities.
+To this end, a \textit{visual encoder} extracts semantic information from the image, which an \textit{image prefix} encodes into a sequence of vectors.
+The image embeddings are prepended to the text embeddings and are processed by the VLM's LLM decoder.
+The LLM learns to interpret image tokens by joint training of the visual encoder and the LLM on image captioning or multimodal instruction data, or by keeping the LLM frozen and training only the image encoder and \textit{adapter layers} \citep{houlsby2019parameter} for the LLM.
 The latter approach is used by Frozen \citep{frozen} and MAGMA \citep{eichenberg-etal-2022-magma}.